ab9st8/minimal-friction/README.md

 # kanon
 <img src="res/screenshots/kanon.png" alt="Minimal Friction Kanon" height="500" width="auto">

-Kanon is a 4-voice voltage-controlled oscillator.
+Kanon is a polyphonic voltage-controlled oscillator.
 It sports a single 1V/oct input, distributing new pitches to its 4 voices based on a selection of simple algorithms.

 ## Manual